yktoo/yktoo.com/content/blog/0265/index.en.md

 ## Intro {#intro}

-There was a moment when my [smoke detector][wiki:en:Smoke_detector], which is as old as the house it's in, had to be replaced.
+There was a moment when my {{< wiki "Smoke_detector" "en" "smoke detector" >}}, which is as old as the house it's in, had to be replaced.

 And I did that with pleasure, because at that moment it started chirping regularly in a very annoying way.
 First once every five minutes, a bit later once a minute.
 And that would not be a big issue had this not been happening at 5:00 AM.
 And, of course, the chirping was so loud that no human being could ignore it.
 Just like in that [scene from "Friends"](https://www.youtube.com/watch?v=4tkY08MhfoU).